 Submission forms for lodging TEs with ICAO are provided here, along with detailed instructions for their completion.

-A searchable directory of TEs lodged with ICAO, allowing States to determine whether to accept another State's TEs.
+A searchable directory of TEs lodged with ICAO, allowing States to determine whether to accept a specific TEs offered by another State.